 My name is Kim McAllister.
-I’m a registered nurse in the San Francisco Bay area, and I’ve been blogging about my life and times as an ER nurse at Emergiblog for six years.
-I’ve been a nurse for 33 years having graduated in 1978 with my ADN.
-The ER has been my home for 20 years, but my background also includes critical care, telemetry, psychiatry and pediatrics.
+I’m a registered nurse in the San Francisco Bay area.
+I blogged about my life and times as an ER nurse at Emergiblog from 2005 to 2013.
+I’ve been a nurse for 40 years, and have both my ADN and BSN.
+The ER was my home for decades, but I am now “semi-retired” and working in a less hectic nursing environment.

 I made the decision to be a nurse on my ninth birthday, after receiving “Cherry Ames, Student Nurse” from my great-grandmother.
 I was fortunate that it was Cherry; I could have received something like “Itchy Smith, Flea Detective”.
 My life would have taken a totally different route!

-In 2006 I started Change of Shift, a nursing blog carnival that ran biweekly for four years and now runs about once a month.
-I have hosted Grand Rounds on many occasions.
+In 2006 I started Change of Shift, a nursing blog carnival that for years.
+I ?hosted Grand Rounds on many occasions.

-I am a member of the Better Health blogging network, where my work is occasionally featured.
+I was a member of the Better Health blogging network, where my work was occasionally featured.

 Here are some frequently asked questions that will help you evaluate Emergiblog.